 My hypothyroidism hadn’t yet shown up through any test in any medical lab, so there was actually no other doctor who would treat me for it.
 While I do wish I had continued to be treated for my thyroid, I am so glad that I took with me a much greater awareness that our bodies simply don’t function well with synthetic chemicals and other toxins that are in our home.

-I am glad I was enlightened to the fact that there were substances in our food, environment and home that could do more harm than good.
+I am glad I was enlightened to the fact that there were substances in our food, environment and home (cleaning and personal care products) that could do more harm than good.
 Those lessons have stuck with me and I’ve passed them onto my children as they’ve grown up, too.

-People often looked at me funny, but kept right on drinking the chemicals.
+People often looked at me funny, but kept right on drinking the chemicals and spraying them around their home.
 At least I could sleep at night knowing I tried to help!
 I totally understand why it’s hard to change.
 I’m still learning and still making changes all the time.

 Again, I’m not a doctor and none of this is medical advice for anyone else.
 This is just my story.